qlem/ql-tetris/README.md

 # Tetris

-Tetris game developed in C.
+Tetris game developed in C. Use libcaca for graphics and SDL / SDL_mixer for audio.

 ## Screenshot